ConduitNetwork/docs/administration/backups/backup_settings.rst

   Enable automatic scheduled backups for provisioned instances.

 Create Backups
-  When enabled, |morpheus| will automatically configure instances for manual or scheduled backups.
+  When enabled, |conduit| will automatically configure instances for manual or scheduled backups.

 Copy Snapshots to Store
   Copy VMware snapshots to selected Backup
 Storage Provider
   Default Backups Storage Provider
 Backup Appliance
-  When enabled, a Backup will be created to backup the |morpheus| appliance database.
+  When enabled, a Backup will be created to backup the |conduit| appliance database.
 Select the ``Backup`` text link to edit Appliance Backup Settings and view existing Appliance Backups.

 Default Backup Provider
-  Enable/Disable |morpheus| as the default backup provider.
+  Enable/Disable |conduit| as the default backup provider.

 Default Backup Storage Provider
   Storage Providers can be configured and managed in the Infrastructure Storage section.